 - Get to know plenty of tenants locally.
 The value of your business should be built around your database, and that database should be growing every day with new tenant contact and landlord interaction.
 Failure to build a database, is the beginning of failure in the industry.

 - Focus on the larger tenants and the bigger corporations from a leasing perspective.
-Size really does matter when it comes to property leasing and negotiation.
-The larger tenants typically need specialised help when it comes to finding a new property to locate into.
+Size really does matter when it comes to property leasing and negotiations.
+The larger tenants typically need specialised help when it comes to finding a new property to relocate to.
 They are also prepared to pay for the professional services offered by a leasing expert.
 You can offer the right solutions in that situation.
 You can specialise in tenant advocacy and tenant services.

-- Understand the current market conditions applying to both tenants and landlords.
-Throughout the year market conditions will change when it comes to rentals, lease conditions, and business sentiment.
+- Understand the current market conditions that apply to both tenants and landlords.
+Throughout the year, market conditions will change when it comes to rentals, lease conditions, and business sentiment.
 Shift and adjust your professional services based on the current and predictable market conditions.
 Work with both landlords and tenants, but adjust the services offered to the prevailing market pressures.

 Package the best listing and marketing approaches for your leasing clients given the current market conditions.
 Explain exactly what you are going to do, and then give a few valuable recommendations to the process.